 When you're decorating, cakes act as your blank canvas.
 So there’s good reason to bake 'em right, and Kristin Ausk, owner of

 , says prepping your pans is key.
 Not only does doing so save time and money, but it also cuts down on having to trim and waste cake.
 Here’s how she does it:

 - Spray the pans with non-stick kitchen spray

 - Place a layer of parchment paper on the bottom of the pan

 - Fill your pans with batter based on weight to make sure they’re even

-When something just won’t go right, check the weather.
-Fondant and gum paste absorb moisture like sponges, and heat can melt buttercream and make cakes droop.
-Don’t fret though — it’s nothing a little A/C can’t fix!
+So when something just won’t go right, check the weather and see how you can make adjustments.
+Fondant and gum paste absorb moisture like sponges, for example, and Austin's experience highlights the importance of a dehumidifier .
+Heat can melt buttercream and make cakes droop, so it’s smart to work in a room with the A/C on full blast.

-Most professional cakes — the ones you dream of creating yourself — take 2 or 3 days to complete (seriously!).
-“Make sure to give yourself plenty of time to finish your project,” says Wendy McGowan, the decorator behind Wendy Woo Cakes .
-In fact, try spreading out the work over two or three days: Bake the cake and mix up your buttercream on one day, assemble the cake the following day and spend one more day decorating.
+Most professional cakes take two or three days to complete, so if you want to get on that level, make sure you give yourself plenty of time to finish your project, says Wendy McGowan, the decorator behind Wendy Woo Cakes .
+One smart schedule: bake the cake and mix up your buttercream on one day, assemble the cake the following day, then spend your final day decorating.